krisk0/pc-linux-android/README.rst

 As of today (16 Nov 2015) everything goes under ``/usr/x86_64-linux-android``; however bionic library and executables will be in ``/system`` (for compatibility with Android installed on your tablet).

 I prefer to get bug-reports via Github mechanism.
-If you want to teach me how to do something better of faster, enclose a patch.
+If you want to teach me how to do something in an elegant or standard way, enclose a patch.
 If you report a bug, supply enough information for me to reproduce it.

 My ebuilds only use https download (no git/cvs/...).
 Which means you can run them on a computer not connected to Internet (just plant all required ``.zip`` to ``distfiles/``).

-My ebuilds always take fixed version (by setting a specific value of SHA1), so they don't get broken by a software update.
+My ebuild scripts always take fixed version of software (by setting a specific value of SHA1), so they don't get broken by a software update.
+And I won't change that version, unless there is good reason (such as error fixing, smaller size of library, faster operation).